nDriaDev/react-tools/apps/react-tools-demo/src/markdown/useArray.md

 # useArray
 Hook to use _Array data structure_ to handle component state with all Array methods.
+[See demo](https://nDriaDev.io/react-tools/#/hooks/state/useArray)

 ## Usage